A mindset of service: M&E systems that win accolades from program management teams

 M&E specialists cite numerous examples as evidence of the lack of appreciation for their work.

-Furthermore, the lament of M&E team members goes, project teams often see M&E as a tick-box exercise.
+Furthermore, the lament of M&E team members goes, program teams often see M&E as a tick-box exercise.
 That is, as “[an] activity…performed perfunctorily and with resignation, more to serve a bureaucratic expediency than to accomplish any higher purpose” (The Free Dictionary 2011).

-• In the context of M&E for international development projects, the ‘bureaucracy’ being served is typically the project’s overseas donor(s).
+- In the context of M&E for international development projects, the ‘bureaucracy’ being served is typically the project’s overseas donor(s).

 And the list goes on….